-We have been unable to identify a legitimate interest the requester may have in accessing the personal data of those mentioned in the advice to the Minister.
+We have been unable to identify a legitimate interest the requester may have in accessing the personal data of those mentioned in the advice to the Minister nor the personal data of the parties named in the draft letter.

 2. Necessity test